babelouest/glewlwyd/docs/INSTALL.md

 With Libmicrohttpd 0.9.37 and older version, there is a bug when parsing `application/x-www-form-urlencoded` parameters.
 This is fixed in later version, from the 0.9.38, so if your Libmicrohttpd version is older than that, I suggest getting a newer version of [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/).

-#### Libmicrohttpd 0.9.70 minimum recommended in some edge cases
+#### Libmicrohttpd 0.9.71 minimum recommended

-A bug has been [fixed](https://git.gnunet.org/libmicrohttpd.git/tree/ChangeLog?h=v0.9.70#n9) in Libmicrohttpd 0.9.70 related to [Jenkins OIDC plugin](https://wiki.jenkins.io/display/JENKINS/Openid+Connect+Authentication+Plugin) (see issue #89).
-It is recommended to install Libmicrohttpd 0.9.70 minimum to avoid this problems.
+A bug has been [fixed](https://git.gnunet.org/libmicrohttpd.git/tree/ChangeLog?h=v0.9.70#n9) in Libmicrohttpd 0.9.70 related to [Jenkins OIDC plugin](https://wiki.jenkins.io/display/JENKINS/Openid+Connect+Authentication+Plugin) (see issue #89), and a security issue has fixed in Libmicrohttpd 0.9.71.
+It is recommended to install Libmicrohttpd 0.9.71 minimum to avoid these problems.

 ### Build Glewlwyd and its dependencies

 #### CMake

 Download Glewlwyd from GitHub, then use the CMake script to build the application.
-CMake will automatically download and build Iddawc, Rhonabwy, Ulfius, Hoel, Yder and Orcania if they are not present on the system.
+CMake will automatically download and build Iddawc, Rhonabwy, Ulfius, Hoel, Yder and Orcania if they are not installed on the system.

 ```shell
 # Install Glewlwyd